 Wildlife Insights will not knowingly display or enable the download of images of humans in the public database.
 However, a record of the image (i.e., the date, time, identification) will be available for download*.
 Within a user’s private workspace, images of humans may be stored, hidden or deleted by the user.

-Wildlife Insights encourages users to share their data publicly but also recognizes that data providers may also want to publish their data.
-Wildlife Insights will provide the option to embargo data for 24 months before the data is made public.
-Data providers may request an additional 24 month embargo (for a total of 48 months) by contacting Wildlife Insights at [email protected] Embargoed data will not be available to the public for the duration of the embargo, but project metadata (e.g., project name, objectives) may be shared with the public.
+For data providers who want to publish their data, Wildlife Insights will provide the option to embargo data before the data is made public.
+Embargoed data will not be available to the public for the duration of the embargo, but project metadata (e.g., project name, objectives) may be shared with the public.

-Note that by signing the Terms of Use, you provide Wildlife Insights and Wildlife Insights core partners permission to use your data, including embargoed data, to develop derived products, These derived products may be displayed on the Wildlife Insights website or used in presentations, for example, but will not be used in peer review publications without your consent.
+- Note that by signing the Terms of Use, you provide Wildlife Insights and Wildlife Insights core partners permission to use your data, including embargoed data, to develop derived products, These derived products may be displayed on the Wildlife Insights website or used in presentations, for example, but will not be used in peer review publications without your consent.

 Anyone who downloads data from Wildlife Insights must agree to the Terms of Use and provide their contact information and intended use of the data.
 The Terms of Use allow a user to share data and images in accordance with certain Creative Commons licenses.